2pablo/GPS2Photos/readme.txt

 == Description ==

-GPS 2 Photos enhances your WordPress Media Library and NextGEN Gallery by allowing you to easily view, add, and edit GPS coordinates for your images.
+GPS 2 Photos enhances your WordPress Media Library and popular gallery plugins like NextGEN Gallery, Envira Gallery, FooGallery, and Modula, by allowing you to easily view, add, and edit GPS coordinates for your images.
 It displays a field with GPS coordinates for each JPEG image, showing its location based on EXIF data.
-If an image doesn't have GPS information, you can add it by simply clicking on the map or typing it in manually.
+If an image doesn't have GPS information, you can add it by simply clicking on the map, searching for a location, or typing it in manually.

 The plugin is using Microsoft Azure Maps and requires free Azure Maps API Key to function.
 To amend EXIF GPS coordinates is using the PHP Exif Library (PEL) by Martin Geisler.
 (Copyright (C) 2004–2006 Martin Geisler.
 Licensed under the GNU GPL.)